James McCormack (Irish revolutionary): Irish Citizen Army

-James McCormack, Joseph McDonagh and Michael Nolan - socialists, activists and members of the United Irish League, were instrumental in the establishment of the ITGWU.
+James McCormack, Joseph McDonagh and Michael Nolan - socialists, activists and members of the United Irish League, were instrumental in the establishment of the Irish Transport and General Workers Union (ITGWU).
 They later organized its founding meeting in Baldoyle, Dublin.
 In 1913, McCormack, McDonagh and Nolan joined the Irish Citizen Army (ICA), founded by James Larkin, James Connolly, and ex-British officer, Jack White, in response to the Lockout of 1913.

 The Irish Citizen Army (ICA) was an armed and well-trained body of civilian men & women whose aim was to defend workers and strikers, particularly from the frequent brutality of the Dublin Metropolitan Police.
 Though the ICA only numbered about 250 at most, their goal soon became the establishment of an independent and socialist Irish nation.
 Other prominent members included Constance Markievicz, Kit Poole, Francis Sheehy-Skeffington, Seán O'Casey and P. T. Daly.
 In 1916, they took part in the Easter Rising – an armed insurrection aimed at ending British rule in Ireland.

 The ICA uniform was dark green with a slouched hat and badge in the shape of the Red Hand of Ulster.
 Their banner was the Plough and the Stars.
 The significance of the banner was that a free Ireland would control its own destiny from the plough to the stars, and the symbolism of the flag was evident in its earliest inception of a plough with a sword as its blade.
 Taking inspiration from the bible and following the internationalist aspect of socialism it reflected the belief that war would be redundant with the rise of the Socialist International.
 This was flown by the Irish Citizens Army during the 1916 rising.